Annapurna Base Camp is probably the best adventure destination on this planet earth.

 From Pokhara with several routes that lead you to the heart of Annapurna Himalaya at Annapurna base camp within a spectacular Sanctuary with an amphitheater of peaks that surrounds this unique and awesome Annapurna base camp.

-Annapurna comes from an ancient Sanskrit language which means ‘Anna’ as food or crops and ‘Purna’ for enough, Annapurna which translates as “Crops or Food enough” certainly a mountain where its glaciers feeds the river to irrigate the crops fields yielding better harvest.
+Annapurna comes from an ancient Sanskrit language which means ‘Anna’ as food or crops and ‘Purna’ for enough, Annapurna which translates as “Crops or Food enough” certainly a mountain where its glaciers feed the river to irrigate the crops fields yielding better harvest.

-Annapurna base camp located Nepal North Mid West Himalaya where it extends towards West at Mt.
+Annapurna base camp is located in Nepal North Mid West Himalaya where it extends towards West at Mt.
 Dhaulagiri and Mt.
 Manaslu towards East one of most accessible adventure destinations where you can walk for a week or more with constant views of whole Annapurna mountain range.

-Annapurna Base Camp and the whole area protected by ACAP (Annapurna Conservation Area Project) launched in 1986, largest undertaking of NTNC and also the first Conservation Area and largest protected area in Nepal.
+Annapurna Base Camp and the whole area protected by ACAP (Annapurna Conservation Area Project) launched in 1986, the largest undertaking of NTNC and also the first Conservation Area and largest protected area in Nepal.
 It covers an area of 7,629 sq. km. and is home to over 100,000 residents of different cultural and linguistic groups.
-ACAP is rich in biodiversity and is a treasure house for 1,226 species of flowering plants, 102 mammals, 474 birds, 39 reptiles and 22 amphibians.
+ACAP is rich in biodiversity and is a treasure house for 1,226 species of flowering plants, 102 mammals, 474 birds, 39 reptiles, and 22 amphibians.

-For people who like fewer crowds can visit in monsoon wet months the views can be covered in low clouds sometimes, however it will be enjoyable with greenery all around includes blanket of wild flowers with tranquil and serene environment.
+For people who like fewer crowds can visit in monsoon wet months the views can be covered in low clouds sometimes, however, it will be enjoyable with greenery all around includes blanket of wildflowers with tranquil and serene environment.

 Himalayan weather pattern can be unpredictable sometimes, the four season’s spring-Summer-Autumn (fall) and winter.